ohhdemgirls/headless-crawlingathome/README.md

 4. edit ```./headless-crawlingathome/cah.py``` to edit your nickname on line 2
 5. run ```python ./headless-crawlingathome/cah.py``` to contribute

+in cah.py I tried to load all libraries upfront to see any problem faster. test.py is closer to the original script from colab

 No more Google Colab kickouts...